 Say hello to these beauties.
 They are basically foot-long Greek-flavored Hot Pockets.
 I don’t know how you could not be excited about this.
 A foot long hot pocket?
 Awesome.
 But these are even better because they don’t taste like microwave.
 (I mean, hot pockets are great and everything…but they’re also kind of repulsive.)
 But these Greek pockets are awesome.
 I’ve said it before and I’ll say it again, add feta to anything and it automatically becomes amazing.
 Add puff pastry, spinach, chicken, and a ton of cheese, and you’ve got it made.

-- 1 17-ounce package Puff Pastry, both sheets thawed
+- 1 17-oz package Puff Pastry, both sheets thawed

 - 4 ounces cream cheese, softened

-- 1 10-ounce package frozen chopped spinach, thawed and well drained
+- 1 10-oz package frozen chopped spinach, thawed and well drained

 - 2 cups cooked and shredded chicken